lukecivantos/bitcoin-webpage/README.md

 ### Main.js

 In this file, the text is typed in using the Typed.js library.
-Additionally, various visualizations are initialized.
+Additionally, various visualizations are initialized including the following:

+#### priceChart.js

+Creates a Chart for the Bitcoin price.

+#### vendorMap.js

+Uses [Leaflet.js](http://leafletjs.com/) to create a map with various vendors from

+#### marketCap.js

 ## Built With